 Business News Wed, 7 Sep 2016

-ACEP in its statement signed by Executive Director Dr Mohammed Amin Adam, appealed to ECG workers “to consider the impact of their action on consumers who have not been served well by ECG over the years and review their actions to give way to genuine consultations”.
+Finally, we wish to appeal to the workers to consider the impact of their action on consumers who have not been served well by ECG over the years; and to review their actions to give way to genuine consultations.

 Source: Class FM